sal55/langs/compilec.md

 ### double x; ++x

 ++ and -- work on integers, or so you might have thought.
 In C, they work on floats too!
 This is not hard to deal with - once you know.
 But it's extra work.
 Hardware doesn't have special instructions for it, so it just means x+=1.0.
-I didn't bother with it because I disagreed with the use of ++ and -- which I believe should be for stepping between discrete values of a type (+/- 1 for integers, +/- stride for a pointer).
+I didn't bother with it because I disagreed with the use of ++ and -- which I believe should be for stepping between discrete values of a type.

 ### Break: Loop or Switch?